 Oakley has a very wide range of sunglasses and protective eyewear.
 Whether you’re infantry in the military, a sportsman, a traveler, a trendy athleisure enthusiast, an athlete, or really anyone exposed to the sun, Oakley likely has something for you.
 Just be prepared to pay a bit of a premium for the Oakley name and brand.
 I’ve owned and worn Oakley sunglasses for years, including my time in the military, and have nothing but good things to say about them.
 They come with a hefty price tag, but Oakley products really fall under the category “buy once cry once.”
 Take good care of them, and they’ll last a lifetime.

 Randolph Engineering’s Origin and Manufacturing Locations

 Randolph was founded in 1973 by two men who immigrated to the United States.
 Founder Jan Waszkiewicz had experience as a Royal Air Force navigator, which influenced the design and feel of the sunglasses.
-They started manufacturing Randolph sunglasses just outside Boston, where their factory and base of operations remains today.
+They started manufacturing Randolph sunglasses just outside Boston, where their factory and base of operations remain today.

 One of the coolest aspects of Randolph sunglasses manufacturing is that the original machines used to make the shades were actually built by the founders themselves.
 They used these machines to create tough, durable sunglasses for the US military.
 Now they manufacture using the same machines and techniques to create aviator-style sunglasses for everyone.